 ## Centering and scaling data matrix

 Now we’ve got to the stage where we can do the reduction.
 We’re going to use two methods - PCA and tSNE.
+We can also see what a UMAP would look like.

 We can start by actually running the PCA.
 We will only use the variable features which we previously selected.
 The PCA will calculate all of our PCs and will also give us a list of the genes which were most highly (and lowly) weighted in the different PCs.